SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ### Step 4 – Spring Framework – Sending Messages to Solace

 In general the `JmsTemplate` is a convenient and recommended way to send messages from within the Spring Framework.
-The `JmsTemplate` contains several methods for sending messages including methods where the target JMS destination can be specified at send time or alternatively an option where no destination is provided which uses the default JMS producer destination on send.
+The `JmsTemplate` contains several methods for sending messages including methods where the target JMS destination can be specified at send time, or alternatively an option where no destination is provided which uses the default JMS producer destination on send.
 Details of the `JmsTemplate` are covered in the [Java Message Service section of the Spring documentation]({{ site.links-springfw-five-jms-template }}){:target="_top"}.

 #### Configuration